KaushalNaresh/Indian_Davis_Community/README.md

 ### Key Features

 - **Events**: Stay updated with the latest community events and gatherings.
-- **Housing**: Find or offer accommodation, connect with potential roommates.
 - **Roommate Finder**: A dedicated tool to match with compatible roommates.
-- **Popular Places**: Discover local points of interest, recommended by fellow students.
 - **For You**: Personalized recommendations to help you navigate life at UC Davis.
 - **Senior Connect**: Reach out to experienced students for guidance and mentorship.